Loading...

 Portion Control

-Reduce the portion size of the palak paneer and naan to minimize the impact on your blood sugar levels.
+Reduce the portion size of both the palak paneer and naan to help minimize the glucose spike.
+Smaller portions can lead to a smaller amount of carbohydrates being absorbed at one time.

 Physical Activity